GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         the first case return NaN for any element of x that is outside range.
         Second case lets the selected algorithm compute the extrapolation values.
-Third case sets the extrapolation values to the constant value passed in 'val' (this value must off course be numeric) [default is **NaN**].
+Third case sets the extrapolation values to the constant value passed in *value* (this value must off course be numeric) [default is **NaN**].

     **GMT_CUSTOM_LIBS**